fatihsokmen/wallet/README.md

 - Input field can be supported by `VisualTransformation`s that we can format/mask text value
 - Should be enough ETH to cover transfer?
 I skip it in the example.
 - When `Max X ETH` text should be clickable as other defi wallets.
-- Gas fee shoould be updated after a time span. (ex: 5 sec)
+- Gas fee should be updated after a time span. (ex: 5 sec)
+- Swicthing input mode: ETH input should start from exchanged amount.